-The word, "fabric," in this context, means every single material element of which the Cathedral is composed, from the stones and brick of the building to the works of art--dating from the medieval to the contemporary periods--that adorn its interior.
-Read on to learn about some of the treasures of the Cathedral's fabric.
+The word "fabric," in this context, means every single material element of which the Cathedral is composed, from the stones and brick of the building to the works of art—dating from the medieval to the contemporary periods—that adorn its interior and the 11-acre Close upon which it sits.

 The Great Bronze Doors

 Cast by Barbedienne of Paris, who also cast the Statue of Liberty.
 Each door is 18 feet high, six feet wide, and weighs three tons.
 The doors’ 60 bas-relief panels depict Old and New Testament stories on the exterior side, and flowers, birds and natural imagery on the interior side.

 Master woodworker George Nakashima’s Altar for Peace was crafted from the trunk of a 300-year-old Black Walnut tree and dedicated in 1986, during a ceremonial prelude to the at the Cathedral’s New Year’s Eve Concert for Peace.
 Shaped like a ginko leaf, its two massive sides are held together by delicately carved rosewood butterfly keys.
 Nakashima dreamed of providing Altars of Peace for each of the seven continents.
 Today there is also one in Russia and one in India.